redlibre/iot_platform/dragino/README.md

 In this section we will show how to connect a dragino ms14 to our system by Internet to get control over gpios remotely.

-:one:, you must get internet access from you dragino device, please read the documentation from here http://wiki.dragino.com/index.php?title=Getting_Start_with_Arduino_Yun
+:one: You must get internet access from you dragino device, please read the documentation from here http://wiki.dragino.com/index.php?title=Getting_Start_with_Arduino_Yun

-- Second obtain the info from "devinfo" button on www.redlibre.cl, you will see the following
+:two: Obtain the info from "devinfo" button on www.redlibre.cl, you will see the following
 ```
  #define IOTUSERNAME "xxxxxxx"
  #define IOTPASSWORD "yyyyyyy"